Core Idea

 - Project timelines slip because estimates didn’t account for real-world complexity

-- Eventually, the architecture becomes a paper exercise bearing little resemblance to the actual system
+- The architecture becomes a paper exercise bearing little resemblance to the actual system

 Why This Matters